djndl1/CSNotes/os/concepts/overview.md

 Operating system provides user programs with a better, simpler, cleaner, model of the computer.

 Most computers have two modes of operation: _kernel mode_ and _user mode_.
-The operating system runs in kernel mode (also called [supervisor mode](https://en.wikipedia.org/wiki/Protection_ring#Supervisor_mode)), in which, it has access to all the hardware and can execute any instructions the machine is capable of executing.
+The operating system runs in kernel mode (also called [supervisor mode](https://en.wikipedia.org/wiki/Protection_ring#Supervisor_mode), usually represented as a bit in the program status word), in which, it has access to all the hardware and can execute any instructions the machine is capable of executing.
 It is sometimes difficult to draw a line between kernel space and user space.
 Some OSes, specially embedded one, do not have this distinction.
 Many sensitive OS-related programs run in user mode.

 Operating systems perform two essentially unrelated functions: